Creamy Fruit Salsa

-This is a great recipe if you like working on your knife skills!
+This is a great recipe if you like working on your knife skills (here's the one I use)!
 Chop, dice, and cut the fruit and veg.
 Toss it all together and mix in the 2 tbsp of jam.
 The jam will help hold it together and sweeten it a little.

 If you prefer a runny salsa, then mix with 1 Tbsp of sugar instead of the jam.
 It will help the fruit to release their juices and also sweeten it.

-Alternatively, if you are a dangerous knife wielding chef, then you can use your food processor.
+Alternatively, if you are a dangerous knife wielding chef, then you can use your food processor (this one is amazing!).
 Remember, the more you process it, the finer it will be.
 If you like a chunky salsa, just pulse it a couple of times.

 That's it!
 Super easy and it will feed a crowd.
-I love mixing the spicy hot pepper (I know it's an Anaheim), the sweet fruit, the tangy dairy-free cream cheese, and the salt from the tortilla chips.
+I love mixing the spicy hot pepper (it's hot to me), the sweet fruit, the tangy dairy-free cream cheese, and the sweetness from the tortilla chips.
 It covers all of your taste preferences, except bitter, but no one wants their salsa to be bitter anyway.